Skip to content

 Stendhal Festival Event (Image Source: Derry Live List)

-A true festival of the arts, it has an assorted and abounding programme that strives to highlight the creative talent found on the island of Ireland and further afield.
-With a lineup this year that varies from local to international performances, including multiple comedy events from around the globe, Stendal Music Festival is an unmissable event to attend this year.
+An actual festival of the arts, it has an assorted and abounding programme that strives to highlight the creative talent found on the island of Ireland and further afield.
+With a lineup this year that varies from local to international performances, including multiple comedy events from around the globe, the Stendal Music Festival is an unmissable event.

-After being established in 2011, Stendhal has become a must-see venue after housing acts such as Frightened Rabbit, The Undertones and Donovan to name a few.
+After being established in 2011, Stendhal has become a must-see venue after housing acts such as Frightened Rabbit, The Undertones and Donovan, to name a few.
 Having won Best Small Festival at the Irish Festival Awards from 2013 to 2015, it already boasts a host of awards and continues to blossom.
-With performances in traditional artistic fields such as music, comedy, poetry, dance, and theatre; Stendhal Festival also serves to display acts from street performance, craft, sculpture, as well as having an entire family programme to entertain future creatives.
+With performances in traditional artistic fields such as music, comedy, poetry, dance, and theatre, the Stendhal Festival also displays acts from street performance, craft, and sculpture and an entire family programme to entertain future creatives.

 ‘Red Alert’: Basement Jaxx at Stendhal Festival

 This year’s headline act is none other than Basement Jaxx.
-An exciting addition to the Stendhal lineup particularly due to their calibre.
-Having played venues such as Hyde Park in London, The Hollywood Bowl, and having headlined Glastonbury twice – the irrefutable King of British festivals – Stendhal seems a more humble locale.
+They are an exciting addition to the Stendhal lineup, mainly due to their calibre.
+Having played venues such as Hyde Park in London and The Hollywood Bowl and having headlined Glastonbury twice – the irrefutable King of British festivals – Stendhal seems a more humble locale.
 Basement Jaxx is composed of Simon Ratcliffe and Felix Buxton.

 Having met at a Thames riverboat party that Buxton organised, the two began collaborating as producers and party promoters in the underground scene in South London.
-After Virgin Records distributed their single ‘Samba Magic’ in 1995, they were courted by all the major record labels of the day, ultimately signing with independent XL Recordings which was also home to the Prodigy at that time.
+After Virgin Records distributed their single ‘Samba Magic’ in 1995, they were courted by all the major record labels of the day, ultimately signing with independent XL Recordings, which was also home to the Prodigy then.

-With XL, Basement Jaxx released their critically acclaimed debut album, ‘Remedy’ in 1999.
-An impressive back catalogue of work, their collection ‘The Singles’ went double platinum in the UK, as well as having album sales that boast over 3 million.
+Basement Jaxx released their critically acclaimed debut album, ‘Remedy’ in 1999 with XL.
+With an impressive back catalogue of work, their collection ‘The Singles’ went double platinum in the UK, and they had album sales that boast over 3 million.
 As double BRIT award winners, as well as having been awarded a Grammy for their third album, ‘Kish Kash’, Basement Jaxx’s DJ set will be a showstopper at Stendhal this year.

 Breaking Down Barriers: ‘Borders’ at Stendhal

-The eight-track project blends their ambient electronic using old analogue equipment.
-The project was inspired by the recent discussions surrounding the North and South of Ireland and the possibilities of a hard border.
-Their visuals show gasping landscapes taken via drones that fully explore the idea of the land and the issue of having borders, particularly ones which would divide their own idea of home.
+The eight-track project blends ambient electronic music using old analogue equipment.
+It was inspired by the recent discussions surrounding the North and South of Ireland and the possibilities of a hard border.
+The visuals show gasping landscapes taken via drones that thoroughly explore the idea of the land and the issue of having borders, particularly ones that would divide their concept of home.

-The album also features Moya Brennan singing their song ‘Colours’ in both Irish and English.
-A striking, thought-provoking project, with compelling songs and stunning visuals, this event is one not to be missed at this year’s Stendhal Festival.
+The album also features Moya Brennan singing their song ‘Colours’ in Irish and English.
+A striking, thought-provoking project with compelling songs and stunning visuals, this event will not be missed at this year’s Stendhal Festival.

 Stendhal Festival